 \subsection{Mean complex normalized SED}

-From now on, we simplify our notations for channel $i$ of frequency $\nu_i$ and note $\P_i$ the map of complex polarized intensity, $\meps_i$ our pivot emissivity (constant over the sky) and $\asin$ the spectral gradient.
+From here on, we simplify our notation for channel $i$ of frequency $\nu_i$ and use $\P_i$ to denote the map of complex polarized intensity, $\meps_i$ for the pivot emissivity (constant over the sky), and $\asin$ for the spectral gradient.